Estimated reading time: 15 minutes

 What Does Individual Net Worth Mean?

-Net Worth is a snapshot of your financial health sort of like a picture or debt to net assets.
+Net Worth is a snapshot of your financial health, like a picture of debt to net assets.

 In simple terms, it’s a total of the value of your assets minus your liabilities.

-We credit the growth of our net worth due to patience, perseverance, using a monthly budget, and not giving up.
+We credit our net worth growth to patience, perseverance, using a monthly budget, and not giving up.

-Your numbers may go up and down but don’t let the numbers scare you rather understand why and move on.
+Your numbers may go up and down, but don’t let the numbers scare you.

-There are tonnes of other free resources at Canadian Budget Binder to help you build your net worth.
+There are many other free resources at Canadian Budget Binder to help you build your net worth.

 Calculate Your Net Worth